Exponent Information Security & Privacy

 Access and processing capabilities are limited to authorized users and authorized devices.
 A unique user ID with a complex password is assigned to authorized users and is required to login.
 Passwords are required to be changed frequently.
 Two-factor authentication is required for remote access and access to cloud systems.
 Administrative functions are facilitated through separate privileged accounts.

 Exponent follows best practice for the deployment and maintenance of its systems and for data maintained within Exponent datacenters and cloud services.
 Critical data and systems are replicated and backed up to secondary datacenters.
 Systems are securely designed and are reviewed by the security team before being put into production.

-Exponent’s Information Security program is regularly audited.
+Exponent’s Information Security program is regularly audited both internally and externally on an annual basis.
 Exponent monitors and audits its security, privacy and information governance (people, processes and controls) to ensure compliance with policies and applicable security/privacy standards.
 Exponent conducts an independent external penetration test annually and regularly scans its external and internal networks for vulnerabilities.

 Awareness and Education

-Exponent staff complete regularly assigned security awareness training and receive phishing training exercises.
+Exponent employees, including contractors with Exponent system credentials, complete regularly assigned security awareness training and receive phishing training exercises.
 Security bulletins and announcements are shared throughout the year to give timely reinforcement reminders for awareness and education.

 Business Continuity & Disaster Recovery